jasp-stats/jaspAudit/inst/help/auditclassicalnumberbunching.md

 -------

 #### Variable
-Here you can provide a variable containing the numbers that will be analyzed.
+Here you can provide a variable containing the numbers that will be analyzed for repeated values.

 #### Shuffle
 This option allows you to select whether to shuffle the first two decimal numbers in the simulation runs, or only the second decimal number.
+Using different decimal numbers to shuffle you can make sure that there is no correlation between the integer portions of the number and the decimal portions, an assumption of this procedure.

 ----